• Skip to primary navigation

 SHARE ON:

 Call back a private number for free by dialing *69 or #69.
 There are many ways to call back a blocked or unknown number.
 It can be troublesome to continually be on the receiving end of private calls.
 Telemarketers and bill collectors are usually the people that mainly use private numbers.
-Still, some private individuals choose also to have a blocked number to manage their privacy and keep their confidentiality on the low.
+Still, some private individuals choose also to have a blocked number to manage their privacy and keep their confidentiality low.

 When a private number calls your mobile phone, their contact information will not be visible, the caller ID will usually appear on your screen as “private,” “unknown,” “Blocked,” “Private caller,” “Restricted,” or “No Caller ID.”